WMVP: The end of "Super CFL" and the sale to Mutual

 On March 15, 1976, after two years of falling ratings, WCFL abruptly dropped its Top 40 format in favor of The World's Most Beautiful Music, leaving WLS as Chicago's only AM Top 40 station.
 Station management released all disc jockeys who did not have "no cut" clauses in their contracts with the official explanation of the format change as "being more in keeping with the labor movement".
 Larry Lujack, still under contract with the station, stayed on at WCFL playing easy listening music until moving back to WLS in September 1976.
 The easy listening format was already heard in stereo on FM beautiful music stations WLOO and WLAK.
 By 1978, the easy sounds were replaced by a gold-based adult contemporary format.

 WCFL and the Chicago Federation of Labor enjoyed the support of Mayor Richard J. Daley throughout his 1955–1976 administration.
 He proclaimed January 11, 1966, as "WCFL Day in Chicago" to mark the 40th anniversary of the station.
 In 1976, when it became evident it was time for the Federation to sell the radio station, Federation President William A. Lee turned to his long-time friend, Mayor Daley, for advice.

 After deciding its profit margin was too small for the Chicago Federation of Labor to maintain, on April 10, 1978, it was announced that WCFL would be sold to the Mutual Broadcasting System, at the time a subsidiary of the Amway Corporation, for $12 million.
 The history of the first and longest-lived labor radio station was over; after nearly 52 years, the "Voice of Labor" had been stilled.
 The station began to identify itself as "Mutual/CFL".
-A magazine-type news/talk format was adopted, with sports talk in the evening hours and the syndicated Larry King Show overnight, but ratings remained low.
-In January 1981, WCFL flipped to a middle of the road format playing adult standards and pop hits of the 1950s and '60s mixed in with some softer oldies and AC cuts, and even a few currents.
+A magazine-type news/talk format was adopted, with sports talk in the evening hours and Mutual's Larry King Show overnight, but ratings remained low.
+In January 1981, WCFL flipped to a middle of the road format playing adult standards and pop hits of the 1950s and 1960s mixed in with some softer oldies and AC cuts, and even a few currents.
 Ratings were still low; and later that year, WCFL evolved into an adult contemporary format.